When Young Children Say They Want to Die

 When a young child expresses death wishes, the entire family system is affected.
 Parents often experience guilt, fear, and helplessness, while siblings may feel scared or confused.
 Addressing these family-wide impacts is crucial for sustainable healing.

-Counseling for Parents
+The Essential Role of Counseling for Parents

 Counseling for parents provides essential support for processing your own emotional responses while learning specific techniques for supporting your child.
 Parents often need help understanding the difference between their child's emotional expression and genuine risk, while also developing skills for staying regulated during future crises and practicing attuned listening.